 I also enjoyed following the story of Balian of d’Ibelin with interest.
 He was one of the more intelligent and thoughtful nobles in Jerusalem, whose marriage becomes the central romance of the novel.
 Both Balian and his wife are also well-developed and distinctive.

-But then there are all those others.
-SO MANY of them.
+Penman’s research is always impeccable but the result is that there were SO many OTHER characters to follow.
 And so many with only minimal roles in the overall plot.
 I have to admit I found it a struggle to keep track of who was who.
-And the similarity in names certainly didn’t help:
+And the similarity in names (though not Penman’s fault) certainly didn’t help me:

 • In addition to King Baldwin and Balian — there is also Baudouin d’Ibelin, Bohemond, and Baldwin (the grandson of IV).